httpwg/wg-materials/ietf94/minutes.md

 mic yoav: does this really matter?  one can do <foo>

-martin: trying to avoid situations where that is possible -- can lock the entire browser due to concurrency issuse (eg firefox) -- u receive req for cert, whch client to I ask to provide the cert?
+martin: trying to avoid situations where that is possible -- can lock the entire browser due to concurrency issue (eg firefox) -- u receive req for cert, which client to I ask to provide the cert?

 slide: ignoring prob doesn't make it go away